It’s easy to grab your camera, head outside, and shoot a few landscapes. You might even tinker with your camera settings and learn something new.

 But there’s no better classroom than a photography studio.

 We’ll walk you through the basics.
-In this introduction to studio lighting we will look at key terms to know, some benefits of studio lighting, and we’ll offer our recommendations on the best equipment to get you started.
+In this lesson, we will look at key terms to know, some benefits of studio lighting, and we’ll offer our recommendations on the best equipment to get you started.

 Let’s jump in!